aisk/python-memcache/README.md

 ## About the Project

-Vox is &copy; 2020-2021 by [aisk](https://github.com/aisk).
+Memcache is &copy; 2020-2021 by [aisk](https://github.com/aisk).

 ### License

-Vox is distributed by a [MIT license](https://github.com/aisk/memcache/tree/master/LICENSE).
+Memcache is distributed by a [MIT license](https://github.com/aisk/memcache/tree/master/LICENSE).